2019 Varsity Spring Rowing Program

 Spring Tryouts: March 4-10, 2019

 Spring Varsity End Date: May 13

 Mandatory Spring Parents Meeting:

-The Mercer Rowing Varsity Program is our year-round, high performance racing team for high school-aged athletes.
-The team focus is on training in preparation for competition at the Youth National Championships, which will take place June 6-10, 2018 in Sacramento, CA.
+The Mercer Rowing Varsity Program is our year-round, high-performance racing team for high school-aged athletes.
+The team focus is on training in preparation for competition at the Youth National Championships, which will take place June 7-9, 2019 in Sarasota, FL.

 All athletes interested in the varsity program will be asked to register for a try-out period which will consist of the first two weeks of the season.
-During this try-out period, athletes will be evaluated on running, erging, and a general fitness test.
+During this try-out period, athletes will be evaluated by running, erging, and a general fitness test.
 After try-outs are held, the coaches will post a list of athletes who will be invited to join the team.
-Try-outs will be held in August for the fall season and in March/April for the spring season.
 An invitation to participate in the fall season will not guarantee an invitation to the spring season.